jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 ``runRIO`` does, before the handler is called.
 The original release action table is then reinstated.

-With this implementation it is clear that capturing linear resources from the outside scope would compromise timely release, and returning locally acquired resources would leak resources in case of exception.
+With this implementation, it is clear that capturing linear resources from the outside scope would compromise timely release, and returning locally acquired resources would leak resources if an exception occurs.

 The latter restriction can be lifted as follows: instead of reinstating the original release action table in the non-exceptional